 It is a business fact that we will have competition.
-No matter how small our market area is there will be someone else who will be offering the same or similar services and be after the same customers.
+No matter how small our market area is, someone else will be offering the same or similar services and be after the same customers.
 This is not a bad thing.
 And our competitors are not bad people.
-In fact competition can work to our advantage.
+In fact, competition can work to our advantage.

-We need to make sure we stand out from the competition in the eyes of our potential customers and we can do this in many different ways.
-Think about what makes our services unique and promote that aspect, we can concentrate our marketing in a certain service, we can add a “look” to our services by adding characters – there are a lot of different ways we can do this.
+We need to make sure we stand out from the competition in the eyes of our potential customers, and we can do this in many different ways.
+Think about what makes our services unique and promote that aspect; we can concentrate our marketing on a particular service, add a “look” to our services by adding characters – there are many different ways we can do this.

-Also, make friends with your competitors – as a one person business reality is that we will be in a situation where we have to turn down work due to availability issues – being able to refer work to each other on a reciprocal basis is to everyone’s advantage.
-Helping each other out when we have bookings requiring additional artists, or lending supplies in an emergency, or just to get together to talk and jam is to everyone’s benefit.
+Also, make friends with your competitors – as a one-person business reality is that we will be in a situation where we have to turn down work due to availability issues – being able to refer jobs to each other on a reciprocal basis is to everyone’s advantage.
+Helping each other out when we have bookings requiring additional artists, lending supplies in an emergency, or just getting together to talk and jam is to everyone’s benefit.

-In any market there will be niches – birthday parties, corporate for private parties, fairs and festivals, promotional events – all have slightly different requirements.
-Everyone will have their preferred area to work in and that work will tend to go to the person who is specializing.
+In any market, there will be niches – birthday parties, corporate for private parties, fairs and festivals, promotional events – all have slightly different requirements.
+Everyone will have their preferred area to work in, and that work will tend to go to the person who is specializing.
 For example, my main competitor is a clown who offers face painting as part of a total party package – I only provide face painting.
-We refer work to each other regularly when the client’s needs are a better fit to the other and we often end up working at the same large public events.
+We refer work to each other regularly when the client’s needs are a better fit, and we often work at the same large public events.

-So don’t look on your competition as the enemy, welcome them into your network of friends and use the relationship to build up both businesses.
+So don’t look at your competition as the enemy.
+Welcome them into your network of friends and use the relationship to build up both businesses.

 © Shannon Fennell 2009